lukaszwilisowski/domain-repository/DISCUSSION.md

 - controllers
 - domain objects with optional and readonly properties
-- business services operating on domain models, using **abtract repository interface**
+- business services operating on domain models, using abtract repository interface (**easy to mock and test!**)
 - specific repository implementation for selected DBs\*
 - db models and **custom object-entity mappings**